This article will help musicians understand the technical aspects of mastering and provide the steps to master their own tracks to a reasonable level.

 - 100 to 500 ms release

-- Try enabling Auto Makeup to automatically maintain the volume.
-It does the same as raising the volume of the track separately.
+- Enable Auto Makeup to automatically maintain the volume lost due to compression.
+This achieves the same result as raising the volume of the track after it has been compressed, but without changing the value of the volume control.

 Essential Mastering Stages